 The rail health and safety strategy –

 Leading Health and Safety on Britain's railway - has been developed by leaders of the rail industry to provide a framework for the collaborative improvement of health and safety performance on the railway.
 This strategy is owned by the

 Rail Delivery Group.

 Cross-industry groups and committees act as focus groups for our research, products and services and enable the industry to act on intelligence, and coordinate industry-wide activities to manage the 12 key risks identified in the strategy.
 This involves a new Collaboration Framework.

 The System Safety Risk Group (SSRG) promotes industry collaboration on safety issues aligned to the risk areas in Leading Health and Safety on Britain's railway.
 The Health and Wellbeing Policy Group (HWPG) promotes industry collaboration on health and wellbeing issues.
 The diagram below shows these relationships.
+You can click on the image to open a PDF of the diagram which has hyperlinks to the Risk Groups we manage.
 You can find out more about these Risk Groups on our

 Groups and Committees page.